dxworks/voyager/README.md

 # mission's data container
 results:

-  # The path of the directory *required
+  # The path of the directory relative to . *required
   - dir:

     # The list of globs.
 Matching files are included in the data-container